Gee19/vim-gbone/README.md

 Plug 'tyru/current-func-info.vim' " Optional
 ```

+### Run Usage
+- Send pre-defined run command to a tmux pane in *any direction*
+- Appends full buffer path

 ### REPL Usage
 - Sends the current line (or visually selected lines) to a tmux pane in *any direction*, with *smart indent level support*.
 - Automatically sends the `Enter` key after each line.